abracadaniel/cardano-pool-docker/README.md

 ## Usage

 Here are some example snippets to help you get started creating a some nodes.
-You will, by default, need to open to ports 3000 for the block-producing node and 3001 for the relay node.
+You will, by default, need to open the port 3000 for the block-producing node and 3001 for the relay node.

 ### docker